slavatrofimov/Sync-Dataverse-data-from-Synapse-Serverless-to-Azure-SQL-DB/README.md

 While data exported via Synapse Link for Dataverse can be accessed using Synapse Analytics Serverless SQL Pools, some customers may prefer to make Dataverse data available in an Azure SQL Database to support a broader range of data integration or data enrichment requirements.
 This scenario may be particularly relevant for customers who previously used the [Data Export Service (DES)](https://docs.microsoft.com/en-us/power-apps/developer/data-platform/data-export-service) to bring Dataverse data from their Microsoft Dynamics applications to their Azure SQL Database.

 The Data Export Service was deprecated in November 2021 and will reach its [end-of-support and end-of-life in November 2022](https://powerapps.microsoft.com/en-us/blog/do-more-with-data-from-data-export-service-to-azure-synapse-link-for-dataverse/).
 Synapse Link for Dataverse does not natively support an Azure SQL DB as the destination for data export.
-However, a flexible data integration solution can be implemented to copy Dataverse data from a Synapse Analytics Workspace an Azure SQL database as a replacement for the Data Export Service.
+However, a flexible and scalable data integration solution can be implemented to copy Dataverse data from a Synapse Analytics Workspace an Azure SQL database as a replacement for the Data Export Service.

 ## Solution Overview
 This repository includes a solution accelerator for incrementally synchronizing Dataverse data from external tables or views in Synapse Serverless SQL Pool to an Azure SQL Database.
 The solution consists of Synapse Pipelines for data movement, as well as database objects for configuration and logging of the data integration process.
 This solution can be rapidly deployed to dynamically synchronize any number of tables between a Serverless SQL Pool and an Azure SQL DB.